 No contract award will be made unless funds are available.
-If the Government issues a contract award, the Government will issue a firm-fixed price (FFP), cost-plus-fixed-fee (CPFF), or a hybrid (containing both FFP and Cost CLINs) basis.
+If the Government issues a contract award, the Government will issue a contract on a firm-fixed price basis.
 Prospective Offerors are reminded that only a duly warranted Contracting Officer may obligate the Government to an agreement involving expenditure of Government funds.
 Only the information provided in this notice is available.
 No formal solicitation will be issued.
+The entire budget for contract awards resulting from the BAA shall not exceed \$3,000,000.
 After initial review of submitted white papers, DLA anticipates requesting proposals from multiple offerors.
-While a single award of approximately \$3,000,000.00 is possible, multiple awards for much smaller amounts are more likely.
-No award is expected to have a period of performance greater than three years, with a not to exceed value of \$3,000,000.00 per contract.
-The Government may not pay the full proposed cost or the Government may pay a percentage of the proposed cost for any future acquisitions under an Broad Agency Announcement.
+While a single award of approximately \$3,000,000 is possible, multiple awards for much smaller amounts are more likely.
+Most awards will be one to two years in duration; however, awards may be proposed for not more than three (3) years.